SmokiesScribe/buddyclients-free/readme.txt

 == Screenshots ==

-1. Screenshot 1: The form that clients use to book services.
+1. The form that clients use to book services.
-   Screenshot URL: /assets/media/screenshots/screenshot-2.png

-2. Screenshot 2: The admin area bookings overview, displaying the gross and net values for completed and abandoned bookings for a certain time period.
+2. The admin area bookings overview, displaying the gross and net values for completed and abandoned bookings for a certain time period.
-   Screenshot URL: /assets/media/screenshots/screenshot-4.png

-3. Screenshot 3: The bookings dashboard in the admin area.
+3. The bookings dashboard in the admin area.
-   Screenshot URL: /assets/media/screenshots/screenshot-5.png

 == Banner ==